 Some single-car accidents are the fault of the driver, but many are due to external factors that are outside of any motorist's control.
-When then these factors contribute to a dangerous crash, our firm can help victims identify the responsible parties and seek accountability.
+Our firm can help victims identify the responsible parties and seek accountability.

 Common causes for singular car crashes include:

 Motorists involved in hydroplane accidents are often victims of negligence and don’t know it.
 If a road is constructed properly, hydroplaning accidents simply should not happen.
 Water should not build up on a road.
 Rather, water should drain to the side.

 If water builds up on a road causing a vehicle to hydroplane, those responsible for constructing and maintaining the unsafe roadway may be held responsible for the motor vehicle accident and personal injuries or wrongful death that result.

 Construction zones are everywhere on interstates that run through Georgia, such as I-75, I-95, and I-85.
 Contractors are required to set up construction zones in a manner that does not put drivers or road construction workers in danger.

 Unfortunately, crashes in work zones happen all too often, resulting in severe personal injuries and even deaths.
 Accidents in these areas may have been caused by lack of warning signs, improperly diverted traffic, poor placement of cones and barriers, or other problems.
 When collisions occur in a work zone or construction area, negligent construction companies may be held accountable.

 A properly maintained road or highway in Georgia must have an area on both sides of the road completely clear of debris, trees, obstacles, shrubbery or other obstructions.
 These are called clear zones.
 The purpose of clear zones is to act as a safety buffer for cars and other vehicles that leave the roadway.
 The clear zone gives the vehicle space to stop without hitting anything.